Acry/SDL2-Pong/README.md

 This is a simple pong implementation.
 AI, State Integration and timing needs love.
-You can build 2 executeables.
-One with static size,
+You can build 2 executables, one with static size,
 which is easier to review and a second version which
 scales in size - so you can play it in stamp size or
 UHD =)